aaronmarrdesign/folio/_posts/articles/2012-10-22-managing-web-projects.md

 ---
 published: true
 layout: article
-title: Managing Web Projects.
+title: Managing Web Projects
-abstract: For the past couple of months I've been looking for the perfect platform to run my personal blog.
-With every new project I like to step back and take a look around to find the best way forward.
+abstract: This post aims to illustrate the basics of managing a Web project.
+While there may be different approaches, depending on the size of the team or company culture, this post will aim to set out the basic principles of runnning a successful Web project.
 articleimage: dawn.jpeg
 author_twitter: aaronmarruk
 author: Aaron Marr